-Minnesota officials knew early in the pandemic that there were fraud issues in a major food assistance program but kept money flowing because they feared the political fallout of a racially tinged lawsuit, according to a new House report Wednesday.
+Minnesota officials knew early in the pandemic that a major food assistance program had fraud issues but kept money flowing because they feared the political fallout of a racially tinged lawsuit, according to a House report released Wednesday.

-That reluctance to police the program ended up with one of the most extensive frauds in U.S. history, with dozens of people — largely from the Minneapolis-area Somali community — charged in a federal criminal case with stealing $300 million in funds meant to go to hungry kids.
+That reluctance to police the program ended up with one of the most extensive frauds in U.S. history.
+Dozens of people, largely from the Minneapolis-area Somali community, were charged in a federal criminal case with stealing $300 million in funds meant to go to hungry children.

-The House Oversight and Accountability Committee said the cost might be even higher in Minnesota’s Medicaid and child care programs, with up to $9 billion in fraud.
+The House Oversight and Government Reform Committee said the cost might be even higher in Minnesota’s Medicaid and child care programs, with up to $9 billion in fraud.

 State officials had the ability to cut off payments but were reluctant to do so.
-At one point in March 2021, the state did find “serious deficiency” and suspend money to Feeding our Future, the children’s meals program.
-But it restored the money a month later.
+At one point in March 2021, the state found a “serious deficiency” and suspended funding for Feeding Our Future, the children’s meals program.
+It restored the money a month later.

-“They feared lawsuits, bad press and political backlash,” Chairman James Comer said at a hearing as he released the report.
+“They feared lawsuits, bad press and political backlash,” Chairman James Comer, Kentucky Republican, said at a hearing as he released the report.

-He blamed Minnesota Gov. Tim Walz and state Attorney General Keith Ellison, both Democrats, for failing to see the signs of fraud and caving to that political pressure.
+He blamed Minnesota Gov. Tim Walz and state Attorney General Keith Ellison, both Democrats, for failing to recognize the signs of fraud and for caving to political pressure.

 Mr. Walz, testifying to the committee, said he had taken “decisive action” on fraud.

-But he also asserted that the focus on his state was unfair.
-And he tied that focus to the federal government’s immigration enforcement surge in his state, which made headlines as officers scoured Minnesota for illegal immigrants, protesters pushed back, clashes grew violent and two American citizens were shot and killed.
+He asserted that the focus on his state was unfair, and he tied that focus to the federal government’s immigration enforcement surge in his state, which made headlines as officers scoured Minnesota for illegal immigrants, protesters pushed back, clashes grew violent, and two American citizens were fatally shot.

 “The people of Minnesota have been singled out and targeted for unprecedented retribution,” Mr. Walz said.

-Feeding our Future was a nonprofit that provided meals to people during the pandemic.
+Feeding Our Future was a nonprofit that provided meals during the pandemic emergency.

-Money would continue to flow, largely uninterrupted, through early 2022.
+Money continued to flow, largely uninterrupted, through early 2022.

-Daron Korte, who was assistant commissioner at the Minnesota Department of Education — the agency that oversaw the food program — told the committee that state officials had the power to block new food distribution sites but were too afraid of being sued.
+Daron Korte, who was assistant commissioner at the Minnesota Department of Education, the agency that oversaw the food program, told the committee that state officials had the power to block new food distribution sites but were afraid of being sued.

-He said the state had asked the federal Agriculture Department, which oversees the food programs at the national level, for backup — some sort of written statement that the state had authority under federal regulations to suspend payments when fraud was suspected.
+He said the state had asked the U.S. Department of Agriculture, which oversees the food programs at the national level, for backup: a written statement confirming that the state had authority under federal regulations to suspend payments when fraud was suspected.

 “We felt like without having that backup from USDA that we just didn’t have firm enough ground to stand on to continue to deny those sites in the face of the threatened lawsuit,” he told investigators.

-Mr. Walz has said that a court ordered the payments to continue.
+Mr. Walz has said a court ordered the payments to continue.

-The judge, however, has rebutted that, saying he never ordered resumption of payments.
+The judge, however, said he never ordered resumption of payments.

 Rep. Jim Jordan, Ohio Republican, read the judge’s rebuttal to Mr. Walz.